-The M.B.A. program provides a highly select group of students with a relevant, advanced business management education.
+The MBA program provides a highly select group of students with a relevant, advanced business management education.
 Coursework integrates the functional areas of business, while preparing graduates for positions of greater responsibility in corporations, small businesses, consulting firms, government, or nonprofit organizations.
-All students are exposed to issues of leadership, teamwork, technology, globalization, and ethics, as well as the basic analytical skills required of every business leader.
+All students are exposed to EDGE - Experiential Learning Data-based Approach based on facts and academic research, global perspective, and issues of ethical leadership.
 Students have the option of choosing areas of concentration.
-Small class sizes and intense interaction among students of diverse backgrounds and experience are hallmarks of the program.
-The Executive M.B.A. program provides an intensive and accelerated format for individuals with a record of successful professional experience.
+Small class sizes and